parthoroy158/Sales_Performance_Analysis_Dashboard/README.md

-# Sales_Performance_Analysis_Dashboard
+# Sales Performance Dashboard – Power BI

-Developed a Sales Performance Dashboard using Power BI by transforming raw data into actionable business insights through data cleaning, modeling, and DAX measures.
-Analyzed revenue trends, customer performance, product categories, and year-wise growth to support data-driven decision-making.
+This project presents a Sales Performance Dashboard built using Power BI to transform raw sales data into meaningful business insights.
+The analysis includes revenue trends, customer performance, product category analysis, and year-wise growth.

+The project involved data cleaning, data modeling, and creating DAX measures to generate key business KPIs and interactive visual reports.
+This dashboard demonstrates how data visualization and analytics can support data-driven decision-making and business performance evaluation.